Why CO2E?

 ![]() |

-In the 1980's and 1990's the Hori group tested many different metals as ECR catalysts and showed that materials could be grouped into H2 producing catalysts, CO producing catalysts and formate, all of which are 2 electron reduction processes.
+In the 1980's and 1990's the Hori group tested many different metals as CO2 electrolysis catalysts and showed that materials could be grouped into H2 producing catalysts, CO producing catalysts and formate, all of which are 2 electron reduction processes.
 Cu was the only material that was able to produce significant quantities of more than 2 electron reduced products.

 While copper is known to be the best catalyst, there are many ways to modify it to alter its reactivity.
 Higher surface area, alloying, pH, operating potential and many other parameters are being investigated.
 From a more fundamental catalysis perspective, the copper has different surface facets, which will bind differently to the CO2, thus effecting the selectivity.
 Additionally it is well known that the first step when CO2 interacts with copper is that it forms CO, and then reacts further from there.
 Since there are many catalysts that take CO2 to CO, the reduction of CO on Cu also is quite interesting.